AAL-org/AALCPP/README.md

 ## Features
  - Can't do math.
  - Can't do variables / constants.
- - Can't do anything that isn't an int / string
+ - Can't do anything that isn't an int / string / float
  - Much, **Much** more!

 ---